-JSCB's cash and cash equivalents consist of restricted cash held for project expenditures/expenses and debt service payments (including the required Sinking Fund Deposits as fully described in Note 3), and the proceeds from bond sales can only be used for the stated purpose of the borrowing.
+JSCB's cash and cash equivalents consist of restricted cash held for project expenditures/expenses and debt service payments, and the proceeds from bond sales can only be used for the stated purpose of the borrowing.
 All funds are held in trust in accordance with an indenture trust agreement.